8erg/8erg.github.io/content/posts/2025-07-16-IAT-Hiding-Injection.md

 ## 1. PREFACE
 ---

-So last week I tried to bypass windows defender and injecting my obfuscated stager to drop my `Sliver C2` beacon but failed miserably.
+So last week I tried to bypass windows defender and inject my obfuscated stager to drop my `Sliver C2` beacon but failed miserably.
 My executable was undetectable, but the process where I was injecting my shellcode kept crashing so I had to take an other path.

 So, I decided to combine a couple of techniques (I got it from `maldev academy` and also some malware that I've reversed engineers) such as :
 - IAT Hiding and Obfuscation